 He will have to get A’s, to be helpful and do his chores, to be quiet and undemanding, not to talk too much, to say bright things, to be athletic.

 What he will not do is be himself.”

 All of the above can happen within a stable family.
 Can you imagine what a child in an unstable family felt as he learned he wasn’t accepted, and how he tried to adapt?

-But everything these adopted children did to be accepted by their original caregivers failed.
-They were rejected by and ejected from the people who were supposed to love them.
+Everything these adopted children did to be accepted by their original caregivers failed.
+They were rejected by and ejected from the people who were supposed to love them!

 The researchers made a point of cognitive development.
 But of all of the things that were important to the adopted child, that described his quality of life, does the finding of a higher IQ give even the slightest hint of his reality?

 http://www.pnas.org/content/112/15/4612.full “Family environment and the malleability of cognitive ability: A Swedish national home-reared and adopted-away cosibling control study”